lynix28/mobileui-appium-wdio-example/README.md

 - `./node_modules/.bin/allure generate [allure_output_dir] && ./node_modules/.bin/allure open` (edit the 'allure_output_dir' with your directory)

 or follow this instruction to make it automatically -> https://webdriver.io/docs/allure-reporter#autogenerate-report

+To run the test
+- `npm run test` | Run all tests
+- `npm run test -- --suite SuiteName` | Run a specific Test Suite Bundle (need to define it inside 'wdio.conf.js')
+- `npm run test -- --spec ./path/to/file/FileName` | Run a specific Test Case / Suite (need to define it inside 'wdio.conf.js')

+To check the report
+- `npm run report`